Reduction of the electrodynamics of superconductors to those for conductors with the incorporation of spatial dispersion: London equations and Abraham force

+determined by conditions of the spatial force resonances are obviously significant in gauge fixing.
+Such "gauge fixing" in the Eq. (\ref{AbrahamForce2}) to the London gauge \cite{mende}, postulated in the force expression (\ref{2AbrahamForceStationaryApproximation:a}) by London equations, can be clarified by formal backgrounds of the electrodynamic nonlocality described in the Sec. \ref{Formal backgrounds}.
+Backgrounds of the spatial nonlocality are closely relevant to the principles of gauge theories such as the configuration space, redundant degrees of freedom, classes.
+However, the Sec.\ref{Formal backgrounds} is addressed mainly to analyse the nonself-adjoint problems and further detailed formal comparisons of approaches presented here, and in gauge theories are beyond the scope of this study.

-in the force expressions.
-These equalities demonstrate that finding the proper, empirically verified solution of the electrodynamic problem may require an introduction of the effective constitutive parameters (cf. Sec. \ref{Effective constitutive parameters}) or postulating the additional phenomenological equations (cf. Sec. \ref{London equations and Abraham force}) depending on the kind of representation of the original problem operator.
+The last notice also concerns the following conclusion.
+The equalities (\ref{AbrahamForce2}), (\ref{AbrahamForceStationaryApproximation:b}) and (\ref{2AbrahamForceStationaryApproximation:a}) demonstrate that finding the proper, empirically verified solution of the electrodynamic problem may require an introduction of the effective constitutive parameters (cf. Sec. \ref{Effective constitutive parameters}) or postulation of the additional phenomenological equations (cf. Sec. \ref{London equations and Abraham force}) depending on the kind of representation of the original problem operator.
+The reasons for the dependence on operator representation can be found also in the Sec. \ref{Formal backgrounds}.
+It has been argued that the combined vector manifold of the real three-dimensional linear space and of the empiric physical fields transforms into the real nonlinear three-dimensional vector manifold.
+This can affect the linear properties and commutativity of operators acting in this nonlinear manifold.
+In turn, the discussed dependence on operator representation can be the result of lost linearity and commutativity especially in the case of evaluating the indeterminate form in the zero frequency limit.
+It will be considered in details elsewhere.